 The Corporation may, from time to time, make oral forward-looking statements.
 The Corporation advises that the above paragraph and the risk factors described in this MD&A and in the Corporation's other documents filed with the Canadian securities authorities should be read for a description of certain factors that could cause the actual results of the Corporation to differ materially from those in the oral forward-looking statements.
 The forward-looking information and statements contained in this MD&A are made as of the date hereof and the Corporation undertakes no obligation to update publicly or revise any oral or written forward-looking information or statements, whether as a result of new information, future events or otherwise, except as required by applicable securities laws.
-The forward-looking information and statements contained herein are expressly qualified in their entirety by this cautionary statement.
+The forward-looking information and statements by this cautionary statement.